 Built in 1952, the East Providence High School building has outlived its useful life.
 The infrastructure of the facility is failing and cannot be repaired or replaced in a cost-effective way.

-Last year, the Providence Journal highlighted the facilities problems at East Providence High School, “East Providence High School a ‘bomb’ of maintenance problems,” describing it as “emblematic of the pent-up demand for new school facilities across Rhode Island.”
+The Providence Journal highlighted the facilities problems at East Providence High School, “East Providence High School a ‘bomb’ of maintenance problems,” describing it as “emblematic of the pent-up demand for new school facilities across Rhode Island.”

 A feasibility study conducted in 2017 affirmed that the district would have to spend at least $100 million just to bring the high school up to code.
 That estimate included no investments in the Career and Technical Center building, no improvements to athletic fields, and no changes to the layout of the building to meet today’s educational standards.